kerit-cloud/.github/profile/README.md

 ﻿
 ## :bulb:﻿ Our Philosophy
 ﻿
-- **Developer-Centric:** Tools and environments are tailored for developers, not just generic users.
+- **Developer-Centric:** Tailored for beginners and developers, providing intuitive tools, flexible environments, and seamless scalability from initial setup to production.
-- **Reliability First:** Continuous monitoring, failover protection, and automatic recovery ensure your apps stay online.
+- **Reliability First:** Continuous monitoring, failover protection, and automatic recovery ensure consistent uptime and stable performance.
-- **Transparency:** Clear documentation, SLA guarantees, and honest communication with our users.
+- **Transparency:** Clear documentation, real-time metrics, SLA-backed guarantees, and honest communication—no hidden limits or surprises.
-- **Community Driven:** We value feedback and engage directly with developers to improve our platform.
+- **Community Driven:** Actively shaped by developer feedback, with direct engagement to continuously improve and evolve the platform.
 ﻿
 ---
 ﻿